The Ageing Dante holding a copy of The Divine Comedy

-Sentiments in the poem are of loss, love, and melancholy related to growing old.
+Sentiments in the poem are of loss, love and melancholy related to growing old.
 Eliot was reading Dante Alighieri’s main works when he wrote this poem.
-Above is a portrait of Dante and Beatrice by Henry Holiday.
-See Eliot’s full poem at:
+Above is a portrait of Dante holding a copy of The Divine Comedy

 The Love Song of J. Alfred Prufrock